samsquire/platform-up/README.md

 # platform-up

 This tool brings up clusters of LXC containers and runs your configuration management against them so you can test that your CM code works before you push.
+This project uses Vagrant and vagrant-lxc.

 # quickstart